isaacg1/isaacg1.github.io/_posts/2023-03-16-pulverarchy.md

 ---
 I see a lot of criticism of capitalism.
 Much of this criticism I agree with.
 Capitalism promotes the pursuit of profit above all else, with no flexibility for goodness.
 Capitalism concentrates power in the hands of very few, selected for their ability to pursue profit and exploit the system.
 Capitalism condemns many to decades of drudgery and toil.
 Capitalism grinds the unfortunate under foot.

 Yet this criticism does not sit right with me, for two reasons.
 First, I think the criticism is too narrow.
 For instance, essentially the same complaints can be levied at many instances of state communism, with "pursuit of profit" replaced by "party loyalty".
 Second, I think that there are cases when capitalism does things worth celebrating.
 Ideally, capitalism gives individuals choice, of what purpose they want to direct their skills towards.
 Ideally, capitalism distributes power, in the form of income, to individuals.
 That ideal case doesn't happen as much as it should.
-But we to separate these two narratives of capitalism, and point at the exact problem.
+But we should separate these two narratives of capitalism, and point at the exact problem.

 ## Pulverarchy